Scara98/Portfolio/Project 4.md

 ## Project Objective
 In my study of the Titanic's passenger survival rates, I aim to explore different factors that may have influenced who survived and who didn't.
-In addition, I will also be looking at different groups of passengers to see who had the best and worst chances of survival.
+In addition, I will also be looking at different groups of passengers to see which groups had the highest and lowest chances of surviving the incident.

 ## Project Data Source
 [Titanic Dataset](https://www.kaggle.com/competitions/titanic/data?select=train.csv) Provided by Kaggle